devlato/compiled-coffee/README.md

 - top level functions
 - top level variables

-Later:

-- config files for misc params
-- merging JS files with d.ts
-- watching referenced definitions
-- closure compiler output

 # Limitations

-There are some limitation you need to take into account.
+There are some limitations you need to take into account.
 Some of them will disappear in the future:

 - vars are declared inline (not on the beginning of a function) This is tricky for eg loop assignments.
 Also `a = b = null` wont work.
 - only CommonJS d.ts files are supported (which means string module names)
-- right now, all the top level elements are exported in TS and duplicated module.exports is needed if one plans also to compile it with as a regular CoffeeScript
+- right now, all the top level elements are exported in TS and duplicated module.exports is needed if one plans to compile it with as a regular CoffeeScript
-- the d.ts file needs an indentation of 2 tabs or 4 spaces
+- *d.ts files need an indentation of 2 tabs or 4 spaces*
-- referenced d.ts files has a base dir from BUILD_DIR/dist
+- referenced d.ts files have a base dir from BUILD_DIR/dist
 - class properties are initialized in the constructor, not in the prototype
 - only simple requires are supported eg `foo = require('foo')` not `require('foo').bar` or `{foo} = require('foo')`
-- underscore dependency for ranges (need a manual require)
+- underscore dependency for ranges (needs a manual require)
 - no down ranges like [9..0]
-- double source map (CS -> TS -> JS) and lack of a shift on double d.ts lines
+- double source map (CS -> TS -> JS) and lack of a shift on >1 line d.ts signatures
 - no casting (\`\` syntax won't work, which is sad)

 # Issues